ktp-forked-repos/canvas-infinite-scroll/README.md

 Include the ``canvas-infinite-scroll.js`` below your jQuery script tag.

-Call the plugin on any selector to setup the scrolling for the page, supplying an object containing at least the ``onBottom`` key for what you want to happen when you hit the buttom.
+Call the plugin on any selector to setup the scrolling for the page, supplying an object containing at least the ``onBottom`` key for what you want to happen when you hit the bottom.

     $('body').canvasInfiniteScroll({
        onBottom: function(){